 Gumbo Limbo also offers another opportunity to see sea turtles — and for this program, you are guaranteed to see sea turtles!
 Gumbo Limbo brings visitors to watch tiny sea turtle hatchlings scramble into the surf as they are released to make it on their own in the ocean.
 The 90-minute program, which is open to even the youngest kids, begins in the Gumbo Limbo classroom and ends on the beach.

-- Sea turtle hatchling releases are scheduled for Monday, Tuesday, Wednesday, and Thursday night from July 20 through September 10, 2015.
+- Sea turtle hatchling releases are scheduled for Monday, Tuesday, Wednesday, and Thursday nights from July 18 through September 8, 2016.

 - See more information on the Gumbo Limbo website

 - 10900 State Road 703 (A1A), North Palm Beach, Florida 33408, 561-624-6952